 Rainbow Eagle Dreamer, Founder and Instructor

 Dreamer lives up to his name as a visionary healer, artist, and teacher.
 As a natural mentor to young people, he offers a caring, enlightening, and joyful presence.
 He has spent the last few years learning the art of brain tanning, and keeps a regular practice of tanning hides for sale and for personal use.
 While he primarily works with deer skin, Dreamer has experience with elk, beaver, raccoon, squirrel, otter fish, snake, buffalo, and bear.
 When he is not tanning and creating clothes and sacred items with his leather, Dreamer spends much of his time following these animals in the woods, learning deeply about art of tracking and communicating with nature.
 Dreamer completed his Bachelor of Arts Degree at Prescott College with a competence in Medical Anthropology and a Breadth in Environmental Studies.
 Gifted at working with young people, Dreamer facilitates excitement, curiosity, and respect for the natural world.
-He is certified in Heartsaver First Aid CPR AED by the American Heart Association.
+He is certified by the IAKP (International Association of Kambo Practitioners) to offer Kambo in a professional, safe, legal container.
+He is also certified in Heartsaver First Aid CPR AED by the American Heart Association.

 Amara Dreamer, Founder and Instructor